 DAY 4: DOCHULA PASS & THIMPHU LOCAL SIGHTSEEING

 You can start exploring Thimphu from today.
-The first place that you might want to go is the captivating Dochula Pass.
+The first place that you might want to go to is the captivating Dochula Pass.
 This place is about 45 minutes drive from the hotel.
 So plan your timings accordingly.
 This place is a major tourist attraction where 108 memorial stupas are built.
 This place is so beautiful, I am sure you won’t want to come back from it very soon.
 So consider spending about 4 hours of your day here (including travel time).
 So if you leave by 9 am you can be back by 1.